ryandvmartin/blog/content/post/julia-autoreloading.md

         self.loaded_modules.update(newly_loaded_modules)
 ```

-and loaded in Julia with:
+Then, it should be loaded in Julia with PyCall, and made to run before each IJulia cell using:

 ```julia
 using IJulia: push_preexecute_hook